 Right To Counsel

 At their first appearance defendants are advised of their right to counsel.
 This means that they are entitled to have an attorney represent them and answer the charges.
 If they indicate that they are unable to afford an attorney, Criminal Division staff are assigned to conduct indigence investigations.
 These investigations consider defendants' assets and liabilities, and recommend that cases be assigned to a public defender if a defendant is unable to afford a private attorney.
 Private attorneys are usually either self-employed or work for private law firms who charge an hourly rate for services.

+If an investigation reveals assets or it is determined that a defendant has some means to pay for an attorney, the criminal case supervisor will recommend that a defendant's application for indigent defense services be denied.
 A Criminal Division judge may rule on the recommendation, ordering a defendant to hire an attorney, allow "pro-se" or "self" representation, or order a defendant to consult attorneys who may take their case at a reduced rate.
 Over 85% of all criminal cases have a public defender assigned.

 Substance Abuse Evaluations